16 min read

 Who Should Do the Copywriting for My Law Firm?

 Lawyers vs. copywriters, which are better?
 We’re asked this a lot by our legal industry clients.
 In our experience, it’s better to hand over the copywriting to professional wordsmiths and allow our clients to proofread the copy.
-This is because a good legal copywriter can translate legalese into solid marketing copy and understands which tactics are best to attract new clients.
+This is because a good legal copywriter can translate legalese into solid marketing copy and understand which tactics are best to attract new clients.

 If you need seasoned legal copywriters to transform your law firm’s website into a lead magnet and create web copy that’s persuasive, we can help.
 Comrade’s professional copywriters can increase your sales-qualified leads by 70% on average.
-Contact us to increase your client list and revenue.
+Contact us to increase your client roster and revenue.

 About the Author